Back to Blog

 The panic has created a market for tools that promise to track every penny of resource allocation.
 The conventional approach demands separate strategies for each platform, someone higher up read about it on a blog from someone important.
 So one group chases Google algorithms while another dissects ChatGPT citations, and others ask Siri and Alexa the same question in five different ways.

 There is a better way.
-The retrieval layer approach lets organizations focus on the underlying systems that power all interfaces.
+The two-layer approach lets organizations focus on the underlying systems that power all interfaces.
 This creates efficiency, one optimization effort improves performance everywhere.
 Scalability, new interfaces do not require entirely new strategies.
 Consistency, brand messaging stays coherent across all touchpoints.
-And future-proofing your optimization work remains relevant as new interfaces emerge.
+And future-proofing, your optimization work remains relevant as new interfaces emerge.

 What to Expect from Future Interfaces